deep-symbolic-mathematics/LLM-SR/README.md

 Official Implementation of paper [LLM-SR: Scientific Equation Discovery via Programming with Large Language Models](https://arxiv.org/abs/2404.18400) **(ICLR 2025 Oral)**.

+## Updates
+- Our recent more comprehensive benchmark [LLM-SRBench: A New Benchmark for Scientific Equation Discovery with Large Language Models](https://arxiv.org/abs/2504.10415) **(to appear at ICML 2025 as Spotlight)** is released following this work to effectively test LLM-based scientific discovery methods beyond memorization.
+Check out the data on [huggingface](https://huggingface.co/datasets/nnheui/llm-srbench) and evaluation codes [here](https://github.com/deep-symbolic-mathematics/llm-srbench).

 ## Overview
 In this paper, we introduce **LLM-SR**, a novel approach for scientific equation discovery and symbolic regression that leverages strengths of Large Language Models (LLMs).
 LLM-SR combines **LLMs' scientific knowledge** and **code generation** capabilities with **evolutionary search** to discover accurate and interpretable equations from data.
 The method represents equations as program skeletons, allowing for flexible hypothesis generation guided by domain-specific priors.
 Experiments on custom benchmark problems across physics, biology, and materials science demonstrate LLM-SR's superior performance compared to state-of-the-art symbolic regression methods, particularly in out-of-domain generalization.
 The paper also highlights the limitations of common benchmarks and proposes new, challenging datasets for evaluating LLM-based equation discovery methods.